How we score

 The catalogue is reviewed continuously and updated quarterly.
 When a vendor changes pricing materially, ships a new feature that affects scoring, or (rarely) exits the market, we re-test and update within two weeks.
 The “Updated” date on each page is the date the latest editorial review took place; the references list at the bottom of every ranking shows the primary sources we used.

-Editorial independence and affiliate disclosure
+Editorial independence

 Reviewed by

 Ari Lieberman, Editor · 20 years in content & search marketing.
 Ari spent 14 years running a content marketing agency that worked with publishers, DTC brands, and B2B SaaS, before stepping back to focus on research in 2024.
 Twenty years in digital marketing, with a track record that goes back to the days when a Google PageRank update was front-page news.
 He has lectured part-time on digital media at Reichman University, contributed essays to the Content Marketing Institute, and now writes about generative engines full-time.
 Off-hours he plays jazz drums in a Tel Aviv quartet, runs his family's small olive press in the Galilee every September, and is teaching himself to repair short-wave radios.
-Methodology and affiliate disclosure are documented at /methodology.
+Methodology and editorial-independence policy are documented at /methodology.

 Corrections and feedback